 When a person reads or hears a word they don’t understand, it can block their comprehension of part, or all, of a subject.
 Here are a few simple examples:

 - Mary’s doctor tells her she needs to see a cardiologist.
 Mary doesn’t know what a “cardiologist” is.
 She might invent a definition as Joe did for “diamond.”
-Or she may completely zone out because that’s one of the things that can happen when you misunderstand a word.
+Maybe her mind associates the word ‘cardiologist’ with rapper, Cardi B. She starts humming a Cardi B song in her head and otherwise completely zones out what the doctor was saying.
 And because she was zoned out, she missed all the important information her doctor gave her after that point.

 Misunderstood words come in all shapes and sizes.
 They can be big words, like “cardiologist.”
 Or small words, like “the” and “of.”
 Or medium length words, like “indeed” or “juice.”
 Or even words you think you know.
 When studying, it’s always a good idea to have dictionaries in easy reach.
 Children’s dictionaries can be great because they define words simply and help avoid further misunderstandings.
 To get the most out of your studies keep a simple dictionary, a more advanced dictionary, and a specialized dictionary (like this glossary) nearby so words can be looked up easily in any circumstance.
 Use hard copy dictionaries, or internet dictionaries, whichever you find easier to use.